fuchsia/gash/README.md

 gash installs a single binary: `gash.mjs` which is a rolled up and minified (`dist/gash.mjs`) which can be moved about anywhere and used, as is.

-### Optional Dependencies
-gash has an _optional_ dependency on better-sqlite3.
-The intent is to retire this for node's internal implementation when it becomes stable.
-(But some of my tools depends on better-sqlite's features.)
-It's only required if you call the `database()` method on `File` and otherwise won't be used.

 Project axiom
 ------